MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbprint/ni-usbprint-ioctl_usbprint_vendor_set_command.md

 ### -input-buffer

-A pointer to a input buffer, an array of UCHAR elements.
+A pointer to an input buffer, an array of UCHAR elements.
 The meaning of each array element is shown in the following table.

 | Array Element | Contents |
 |---|---|